Noobderpy/CollegeAppPortfolio/IndependantProjects/NeuralNet/README.md

 The framework required to make a neural network.
-Example dataset is included as the file TrainingData.
+Example dataset is included as the file TrainingData, with the inputs being width and length of a flower and the output being if the flower is blue or orange(These data points are made up, just used as a test to show the program works)